panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-Inside `<FetchEmployeesByQuery query="query">`, `useEffect()` starts a fetch request by calling the asynchronous function `fetch()` right after the initial mounting.
+`useEffect()` starts a fetch request by calling `fetch()` after the initial mounting.

-When the request completes, `setEmployees(await fetchEmployees(query))` updates the component state with the newly fetched employees list.
+When the request completes, `setEmployees(fetchedEmployees)` updates the component state with the newly fetched employees list.

-On later renderings, if the `query` prop changes, `useEffect()` hook starts a new fetching process for a new `query` value.
+On later renderings, if the `query` prop changes, `useEffect()` hook starts a new fetch request for a new `query` value.

-The `callback` argument of `useEffect(callback)` cannot be an `async` function.
+Note that the `callback` argument of `useEffect(callback)` cannot be an `async` function.
 But you can always invoke an `async` function inside the callback function itself, like in the previous example:

 ```jsx{4,8}
 function FetchEmployeesByQuery({ query }) {